-One version of the story of Aoife says she is a twin sister or/and opponent of Scathach, a legendary martial arts teacher.
-In each of these versions, Aoife becomes the lover of Cuchulainn with whom she has a son, Connla.
+One version of the story of Aoife says she is a twin sister or/an opponent of Scathach, a legendary martial arts teacher.
+In each of these versions, Aoife becomes the lover of Cuchulainn, with whom she has a son, Connla.

 Aoife's Combat With Cuchulainn

-When it’s time to go to war, Scathach is very reluctant to take Cuchulainn with her to battle.
+Scathach is reluctant to take Cuchulainn with her to battle when it's time to go to war.
 She knows Aoife will not hesitate to kill him if necessary.

-Aoife's reputation as a fighter is not any secret and Cuchulainn knows about it.
+Aoife's reputation as a fighter is no secret, and Cuchulainn knows about it.
 He challenges her to a single fight.
 However, before the two meet, he wants to know a little more about her, so he asks Scathach what is most precious to Aoife.
-She tells him that most of all, her sister and rival appraises her chariot.
+She tells him that, most of all, her sister and rival appraise her chariot.

-At first, the combat goes well and in Aoife's favor, but suddenly, at a critical moment of the combat, Cuchulainn distracts Aoife’s attention, saying that her chariot horse is in trouble.
+At first, the combat goes well and in Aoife's favor.
+Still, suddenly, at a critical moment of the fight, Cuchulainn distracts Aoife's attention, saying that her chariot horse is in trouble.

-Now, Aoife is not capable to win this duel and is defeated easily.
+Now, Aoife cannot win this duel and is defeated easily.
 After this incident, she is taken captive by Cuchulainn and becomes his lover and soon also mother to a boy, Connla.

-From this moment, the story is rather very sad because Connla’s fate is to be killed by his own father.
+From this moment, the story is rather sad because Connla's fate is to be killed by his father.

 Cuchulainn Kills His Only Son

 Before leaving, Cuchulainn gave Aoífe a little golden ring as a token, a symbolic reminder of their future child.
-He also laid down an unfortunate taboo that was to prove the death of his son.
-According to the taboo, Connla should not reveal his name to any man, nor refuse combat to any man.
+He also laid down an unfortunate taboo to prove his son's death.
+According to the taboo, Connla should not reveal his name to any man nor refuse combat to any man.

 Aoífe raised Connla and trained him in martial arts and combat.
-When the boy had grown and wished to seek his father, his mother Aoífe gave him the ring and told him never to turn his back on a fight.
+When the boy had grown and wished to seek his father, his mother, Aoífe, gave him a ring and told him never to turn his back on a fight.
+He followed his mother's advice, although it led to his death at the hands of his father.
 With this advice, Connla was sent to Ireland.
-He followed his mother’s advice, although it led to his death at the hands of his own father.

 Challenged to give his right to enter the court of Ulster, Connla refused to reveal his identity.
-He met his father, Cuchulainn who unfortunately did not know the boy’s true origin.
-The boy’s warrior skills were excellent and the two fought.
-In single combat, Cuchulainn killed Connla, being unaware that the boy was his son.
+He met his father, Cuchulainn, who unfortunately did not know the boy's origin.
+The boy's warrior skills were excellent, and the two fought.
+In single combat, Cuchulainn killed Connla, unaware that the boy was his son.